Texas Corporation Formation Services in San Antonio

 STEP 1: Select a Corporate Name

 Your first order of business is to select a name for your corporation.
 Be sure to check with the Texas list of business names to ensure your selected name is available for use.
-You can use this link to check if your intended corporation name is available.
+You can use the State of Texas, Business Services to check if your intended corporation name is available.
 Your corporation’s name must be differentiated from other businesses that are already on file with the Texas Secretary of State.
 You do have the ability to reserve your business’ name for 120 days by filing a Name Reservation via the proper form with the Texas Secretary of State.
 If you choose a name that is too similar to an existing entity, the Texas Secretary of State may reject your filing.
 If your filing is rejected, it’s not the end of the world – however, this is why it can be a good idea to have a few backup names ready, just in case.

 STEP 2: Select a Registered Agent